Ceramic Dictionary

 c) When the coils have to be joined cut them at 45º and join them, this makes the joint stronger.

-See: Pinching – Clay / Pinching – Plus coiling clay
+Read more about: Pinching – Clay / Pinching – Plus coiling clay

-To make a coil you need a slab roller; set it to the height you want for the thickness of the coils you are going to make and the two sheets of canvas you have to use with this machine.
+Click on the title to see more images To make a coil you need a slab roller; set it to the height you want for the thickness of the coils you are going to make and the two sheets of canvas you have to use with this machine.

 a) Prepare the clay by making it into a block, lay it between two sheets of canvas, bang it down slightly with your fists and turn it through the slab roller.